Petition for Netflix to remove ‘Split’ now has thousands of signatures

 The film sees James McAvoy play a person with dissociative identity disorder, with 24 different personalities of various levels of maturity, strength, and demeanor.

-Revealed to be a secret Unbreakable sequel right at the very end, James McAvoy was lauded for his incredible performance as a troubled man suffering from a severe case of Dissociative Identity Disorder.
-However, four years after the movie was released and it became available on Netflix, folks suddenly decided that they weren’t best pleased with Split making light of a serious condition, and demanded that it be removed from the streaming service.
+Revealed to be a secret Unbreakable sequel right at the very end, McAvoy was lauded for his performance.
+However, four years after the movie was released and it became available on Netflix, viewers have voiced concerns with the arguably problematic depiction of the condition, and demanded that it be removed from the streaming service.

 This petition is aimed at Netflix, Inc., who currently airs Split on the streaming platform in select countries, giving readily available access to the heavily dehumanizing stigma that this movie creates.
 The petition is not from one person- or a single collective of people- but from the dissociative identity disorder community at large, and any one who considers themselves to be an advocate to those with mental illnesses.
 We need to decide where to draw the line on entertainment media, and vastly under-represented minority groups that struggle to be seen in the first place is a good place to start.
 The dissociative identity disorder community and its allies ask Netflix, Inc. to either remove the title from its service, or add a disclaimer that the film is not representative of DID as a whole.